On World Health Day make FOOD your first and best medicine

 Primary health care should be the first level of contact with the health system, where individuals, families and communities receive most of their health care—from promotion and prevention to treatment, rehabilitation and palliative care—as close as possible to where they live and work.”

 And indeed, from the cradle to the grave, no matter where we might live on the planet, health workers in primary teams are the first (and often the last) touch-point for local populations.
 We’re entreated to make health a reality through

 “individuals and communities who have access to high quality health services so that they take care of their own health and the health of their families; skilled health workers providing quality, people-centred care; and policy-makers committed to investing in primary health care.”

 If we’re serious about making health a reality, we need to start by empowering our communities with the confidence to expect and demand better.

 We need to educate our primary health teams on the right nutrition (based on sound, evidence-based science, not industry-led and nutritional dogma) and equip them with the knowledge, skills and resources to educate and support their communities to reclaim their kitchens and take back their health.

 And we need to focus on working with and supporting our farming and food systems to get the traditional, high quality foods that kept generations of our ancestors healthy back onto our tables.

-If any issues have been raised in this article which resonate with you, why not book a FREE 30-minute, no obligation consultation with me to see if one of my Nutrition and Lifestyle Health Coaching Programmes can help you?
+If any issues have been raised in this article which resonate with you, why not book a 30-minute health clarity consultation with me to see if one of my Nutrition and Lifestyle Health Coaching Programmes can help you?